sergeiudris/probe-2019-11-21/docs/tabui.md

 * localStorage should be protected: you cannot forbid it, but editor should infer (somehow) when a plugin changes localStorage directly and warn the user that
   'plugin x directly changes localStorage, which is anti-pattern'

+# /_default

+* when specifying /_default path, deafult plugin opens wih list of plugins
+* use case: if a plugin breaks the editor, you can remove it